Torus bundle Liouville domains are stably Weinstein: Chimney folds

-where $(W_0, \lambda_0)$ is a Weinstein domain of arbitrary dimension, distinct from $(\tilde{W_0}^2, \tilde{\lambda}_0)$.
-This new $W_0$ direction will correspond to the $W_0$ in the statement of Proposition \ref{prop:mainprop}.
-In short, we will extend the definition of a chimney fold to this setting by constructing a chimney fold as before in $[0,s_0] \times [0,t_0] \times \tilde{W}_0^2$ and simply decaying near the boundary of the new Weinstein direction $W_0$.
+where $(W_0, \lambda_0)$ is a Weinstein domain of arbitrary dimension, different from $(W_{\mathrm{Ch}}, \lambda_{\mathrm{Ch}})$.
+This new $W_0$ direction corresponds to $W_0$ in the statement of Theorem~\ref{prop:mainprop}.
+The extension of a chimney fold to this setting is straightforward.